-If there’s an old saying that “You are what you eat”, we should definitely add there “Record what you eat”.
-Why?
-Because experts found that keeping a daily food journal helps people lose twice as much weight as those who do not record what they eat on a daily basis.
+Right up there along with all food/weightloss related adages, we should add “Record what you eat”.
+Why you ask?
+Because experts have found over and over that keeping a daily food journal** helps people lose twice as much weight than those who do not record **what they eat on a daily basis.

 According to ParentDish.com: